Hmtgit7/OPSKUBE/react-frontend/README.md

 ## Backend Compatibility

-This frontend is designed to work with both backends:
+This frontend works with both backend implementations:

-- **Node.js Backend**: Uses Express.js and Sequelize with PostgreSQL
+- **Node.js Backend**: Express.js and Sequelize with PostgreSQL
-- **Java Backend**: Uses Spring Boot and JPA with PostgreSQL
+- **Java Backend**: Spring Boot and JPA with PostgreSQL

-The frontend automatically adapts to the backend being used through service adapters and environment configuration.
+The frontend automatically adapts to the backend being used through the `REACT_APP_API_BACKEND` environment variable.

 ## Customization